Sale of goose meat extended in Isles

 The studies confirmed that resident greylag goose populations can absorb substantial losses without any effect on their conservation status.
 Resident greylag geese are a quarry species, listed as a species of Least Concern (not endangered, threatened or vulnerable).

-Sally Thomas, SNH’s Director of People & Nature, said:
+Sally Thomas, NatureScot’s Director of People & Nature, said:

 “Wild geese are an important part of Scotland’s nature, but their rapid rise in numbers has been challenging for farmers and crofters.
 We understand it’s still an issue in some areas, with a difficult balance between conservation, farming and hunting.